SPANDigital/presidium-core/_key_concepts/index.md

 ![Job Scheduler]({{ "/assets/local/images/ppro_job_scheduler.svg" | relative_url }})

-An Event Consumer polls the bus, and retrieves messages of the the Kafka queue.
+An Event Consumer polls the bus, and retrieves messages off of the Kafka queue.
 The event is passed to a Router module which determines (as per the configuration) what jobs are to be created from this event.
 For each type of job, the event is passed into the enricher module to be